This post may contain affiliate links. Please read my disclosure policy.

 This Harvest Salad has all the ingredients you’ll want in a Winter kale salad recipe!
-This healthy Harvest Salad recipe is packed with chopped kale, roasted squash, pomegranate seeds, toasted pecans and topped with a super delicious (and easy!) maple balsamic dressing, it’s the perfect fall and winter salad.
+This healthy Harvest Salad recipe is packed with chopped kale, roasted kabocha squash, colorful pomegranate seeds, and toasted pecans.
+Tossed with a super delicious (and easy!) maple balsamic dressing, it’s the perfect fall and winter salad.
 Filling and flavorful, everyone loves this delicious salad.

 Harvest Salad with Maple Balsamic Dressing